 Listen, I know we’ve gone over kind of a lot over the course of the last three posts in this series, and while some of it may not necessarily have been specific to audits (as the titles would lead you to believe), I can assure you it as all relevant as teams strive to enhance their audit readiness and quality of audit submissions/deliverables by shifting to more modern utilization of digital systems, automation, and electronic records.

 After all, audit preparedness and effectively managing audits is not just about the actual audit itself.
 The audit is the end result of everything that is put in place leading up to it.
 That means intelligently and strategically thought out policies, processes, and procedures.
 That means implementing an effective combination of technologies and methodologies to ensure defined processes are being adhered to and captured easily, without being a roadblock or burden to IT and business teams.
 That means frequent and regular training for all team members across the cGxP landscape and mandating regular communication and review across key teams and team members.

 As always, I hope you’ve found this series useful, but please feel free to download the audit readiness tip sheet below.
 We also have a webinar coming up that will cover a variety of topics that will lead to clean and successful audit executions and I have included a link to register for that presentation as well.

 Audit Tip Sheet:

-Tx3 Webinar: Standardizing Compliance to Achieve SDLC Modernization
+Tx3 Webinar On-Demand: Standardizing Compliance to Achieve SDLC Modernization